Episode 57: “Strong Like Her” Women, Strength, and Empowerment

 You’ll meet Edie, a now 81 year old woman who, at 75, realized she could no longer lift a 25-pound bucket of cat litter.
 That pissed her off enough to do something.
 She began at a CrossFit gym, unable to do one sit up, had never lifted a weight.
 WIth the help of a trainer and the others at the gym cheering her on she made progress.
 So much so that on her 81st birthday, she dead lifted 121 pounds never mind that measly bucket of cat litter!

-Edie and others like her are proof that it’s too late to get stronger.
+Edie and others like her are proof that it’s never too late to get stronger.

 By now, you know the importance of strong muscles.
 As we age, we lose muscle.
 This can lead to dependence on others, a greater chance we’ll fall, and a feeling of weakness–physically but also emotionally.